dan-froe/BASH/esp_ping/README.md

 **Method 2**

 You can download a configuration file and edit the file to set the variables.
-It is possible to use this method from a remote host.
+It is possible to use this script from a remote host with this method.
 Setting variable "IP_Address" is the minimum configuration needed.
-Don't set any variables after the main script as it will have priority.
+Don't set any variables after the main script, like method 1, as it will have priority.

 Download the "conf" file to the same directory as the main script.